 6. If the replacement fuse of the same rating blows in a short time, there is probably a serious electrical problem with your vehicle.
-Leave the blown fuse in that circuit, and have your vehicle checked by a qualified mechanic.
+Leave the blown fuse in that circuit, and have your vehicle checked by a qualified technician.

 If the radio fuse is removed, the audio system will disable itself.
-The next time you turn on the radio you will see "Code" in the frequency display.
-Use the preset buttons to enter the five-digit code (see page 102).
+The next time you turn on the radio you will see "CODE" (U.S. model) or "Code" (Canadian model) in the frequency display.
+Use the preset buttons to enter the five-digit code (see page 105).